-This hands-on, highly-interactive course includes various practical sessions and exercises.
-Theory learnt in the class will be applied using our state-of-the-art simulators.
+practical and highly-interactive includes various practical sessions and exercises.
+Theory learnt will be applied using our state-ofthe-art simulators.

 This course is designed to provide participants with a detailed and up-to-date overview of Designing for Corrosion Control in Refinery.
-It covers the corrosion in refinery operations, corrosion mechanisms in refinery environments conditions and refinerv process affecting corrosion; the materials of construction for corrosion resistance, codes, standards and guidelines; the high-temperature sulfidation, fuel ash and oil ash corrosion; the oxidation and carburization, creep and metal dusting; the hydrogen attack and embrittlement, protective coatings and surface treatments; and the wet H2S and sour water corrosion.
+It covers the corrosion in refinery operations, corrosion mechanisms in refinery environments and refinery process conditions affecting corrosion; the materials of construction for corrosion resistance, codes, standards and guidelines; the high-temperature sulfidation, fuel ash and oil ash corrosion; the oxidation and carburization, creep and metal dusting; the hydrogen attack and embrittlement, protective coatings and surface treatments; and the wet H2S and sour water corrosion.

-Further, the course will also discuss the CO2 corrosion (sweet corrosion); the under-deposit corrosion and microbiologically influenced corrosion (MIC), chloride stress corrosion cracking (CSCC) and erosion-corrosion; the cathodic protection in refineries, corrosion allowance in design thickness, minimizing stagnant zones and dead legs; the flow regime control to reduce erosion and avoiding dissimilar metal contacts; the piping system design for corrosion control, pressure vessels and heat exchanger design; and the material selection and life-cycle costing.
+Further, the course will also discuss the CO2 corrosion (sweet corrosion); the under-deposit corrosion and microbiologically influenced corrosion (MIC), chloride stress corrosion cracking (CSCC) and erosioncorrosion; the cathodic protection in refineries, corrosion allowance in design thickness, minimizing stagnant zones and dead legs; the flow regime control to reduce erosion and avoiding dissimilar metal contacts; the piping system design for corrosion control, pressure vessels and heat exchanger design; and the material selection and life-cycle costing.